Top 10 Locally Grown Food Markets on Maui

 #6 Farmers’ Market of Maui in Honokowai

 The Farmers’ Market of Maui in Honokowai has gained a reputation as being the best farmers’ market in West Maui.
-Here, residents and visitors can find locally grown organic fruits and vegetables, packaged and canned food items, baked goods, and numerus areas to sample local foods.
-This market is a vegetarian’s dream, so all non-meat eaters in West Maui should visit at least once in their life, if not once a week.
+Here, residents and visitors can find locally grown organic fruits and vegetables, packaged and canned food items, baked goods, and numerous areas to sample local foods.
+This market is a vegetarian’s dream, so all non-meat eaters in West Maui should visit at least once in their life if not once a week.

 For more information, please visit Farmers’ Market Maui in Honokowai.

 Held every Wednesday and Saturday from 8am-noon, all guests are invited to check out the Napili Farmers’ Market in West Maui.
 It is located at Honoapiilani Highway and Napilihau Street (near the Maui Preparatory Academy).

 This is a great West Maui outdoor farmers’ market for those looking for all-local produce, including Maui grown items, fruits and vegetables – mango, pineapple, bananas, Tahitian limes, coffee, locally grown herbs, smoothies, juices and more.

 For more information, please visit the Napili Farmers’ Market.